 - One thing Trump does have the power to do, though, is pull the U.S. out of the Paris climate accords again, which he did on Monday.
 (The Verge)

-- Meanwhile, 2024 saw the biggest one-year jump in atmospheric carbon dioxide levels ever (Yale 360), it's fueled by oil and gas production (The Hill), and if the trend continues, the global economy could shrink by half in our children's lifetimes (Grist).
+- Meanwhile, 2024 saw the biggest one-year jump in atmospheric carbon dioxide levels ever (Yale 360), and if the trend continues, the global economy could shrink by half in our children's lifetimes (Grist).
 But don't expect to learn those facts on social media, where new Trump-friendly fact-checking policies are making climate disinformation easier to spread (The Conversation).

 - Former Wisconsin congressman Sean Duffy has no apparent management experience or interest in transportation.
 So why is he Trump's pick to run the U.S. DOT?
 (Urban Milwaukee)

-- Former transportation secretary Pete Buttigieg awarded $9 billion in grants during his last three weeks in office.
+- Former transportation secretary Pete Buttigieg awarded $5 billion in grants during his last three weeks in office, and other agencies awarded another $4 billion.
 (Smart Cities Dive)

 - Virginia prosecutors have rarely used a state law making it easier to press charges against drivers who hit cyclists and pedestrians.
 (Washington Post)